 WebP — graphics format from Google, created as a replacement for JPEG and PNG.
 It has a smaller size with the same quality.
 Supports lossy and lossless compression, transparency, and animation.
 Minuses: is not supported by all browsers.
 But this problem can be solved by applying the following point.

-You can use picture and source tags to make images adaptive.
+source tags to make images adaptive.
 This allows you to use different images depending on the conditions.
 For example, you can upload two different images for different screen resolutions.
 Or you can upload two images that are the same.
 One — in WebP format, another — in PNG, for those browsers that do not support WebP.

 Lazy uploading of images allows you not to upload images until the user needs them.
 Previously, third-party libraries were used to implement lazy loading.
 Chrome 76 has an attribute “loading=lazy” for images as well as for iframe.
 Although it is not yet supported by all browsers, it performs its work perfectly.

 img tag only for illustrations, semantic images.
 For presentation materials (background, icons) it is better to use

 background-image CSS property.
 By doing this, you get rid of one HTML element (which is good) and improve accessibility.

 The responsive mode in the DevTool is a development tool that allows you to understand how a page will look like on different devices.
 Unfortunately, it may not show platform-specific bugs.
 So always check the layout on real devices at the final stages of development.

 Special attention is paid to the Lighthouse tab in Chrome.
 There you can get an audit of the page.
 Lighthouse will analyze the page and make a report where you can see the strengths and weaknesses of the website, detect problems, and solve them.
 The report is presented on such parameters as Performance, Availability, SEO, Best Practices, and Correct PWA usage.